-I wanted to make a roast chicken, but I didn’t want to rub it with oil and stuff it with herbs.
-I didn’t want to cook it on a bed of sliced onions or baste it with melted butter.
+I recently wanted to make a roast chicken, but I didn’t want to rub it with oil, and stuff it with mixed fresh herbs.
+I didn’t want to cook it on a bed of sliced onions, or baste it with melted butter and broth.
 I didn’t want to tuck anything under the skin.

-And I didn’t want to take all day about it.
+And I didn’t want it to take up my whole day.

 I used a large cast iron pan, hot with oil and melted butter, lemon juice and parsley.
 After seasoning with plenty of salt and fresh black pepper I cooked the chicken breast-side down for 5 minutes, then transferred the entire pan to a very hot oven for 45 minutes.
 Once the chicken was nearly cooked, I turned it over and finished the roasting breast side-up.